lovell/sharp/docs/api-resize.md

 Images with an alpha channel will use the combined bounding box of alpha and non-alpha channels.

+If the result of this operation would trim an image to nothing then no change is made.

 The `info` response Object, obtained from callback of `.toFile()` or `.toBuffer()`, will contain `trimOffsetLeft` and `trimOffsetTop` properties.